pyhys/minimalmodbus/README.txt

 As an example on the usage of MinimialModbus, the driver I use for an Eurotherm 3504 process controller is included.
 It uses the MinimalModbus Python module for its communication.
 Also a driver for Omega CN7500 is included.
 For hardware details on these process controllers, see `Eurotherm 3500 <http://www.eurotherm.com/products/controllers/multi-loop/>`_ and `Omega CN7500 <http://www.omega.com/ppt/pptsc.asp?ref=CN7500/>`_.

-There can be several instruments (slaves) on a single bus, and the slaves have addresses in the range 1 to 247.
+There can be several instruments (slaves, nodes) on a single bus, and the slaves have addresses in the range 1 to 247.
 In the Modbus RTU protocol, only the master can initiate communication.
 The physical layer is most often the serial bus RS485, which is described at http://en.wikipedia.org/wiki/Rs485.

 To connect your computer to the RS485 bus, a serial port is required.
 There are direct USB-to-RS485 converters, but I use a USB-to-RS232 converter together with an industrial RS232-to-RS485 converter.
 This has the advantage that the latter is galvanically isolated using opto-couplers, and has transient supression.
 This software has been tested using a Westermo MDW-45 RS232-to-RS485 converter.